css-raku/CSS-Properties-raku/README.md

 - simple properties are consolidated to containers (e.g. `font-family` to `font`).

-- rgb masks are translated to color-names, if possible
+- rgb masks are translated to color-names, where possible

 ```
 use CSS::Declarations;